 In other cases, a nonviolent offender or first-time offender may receive a deferred sentence that leads to dismissal.

 In a deferred sentence, the defendant pleads guilty to the charge.
 However, rather than pronouncing the defendant's guilt, the judge delays judgment until he or she meets a prescribed set of conditions of probation.
 If a defendant does not comply with the terms of probation, the judge may accelerate sentencing and send the defendant to jail or prison.
 However, if the defendant adheres to the probationary terms, completes all requirements, and stays out of trouble, then when the deferred sentence is complete, the plea is changed to "not guilty," and the court records are updated to reflect a dismissal of the case.

 Many people think that "case dismissed" means that they have a clean record, and they are surprised to find out that record of their arrest and charge still exist.
 For some, this record can lead to bias against employment and other negative consequences.

-In a deferred sentence expungement, the defendant's name is delete from court records.
+In a deferred sentence expungement the defendant's name is deleted from court records.
 However, this type of expunction, a Section 991c expungement, does not affect arrest records on file with the Oklahoma State Bureau of Investigation (OSBI).
 That is why, even after a dismissal, a person may still have a record.